Garuda Indonesia: Economy Class

 Economy Class seats are available on all aircraft.
-Seat configuration is 2–2 on the ATR 72 and CRJ1000, 3-3 on the 737, 2-4-2 on the A330 as well as 3-3-3 on the 777.
-Seat widths range from 17 inches on board all 737, ATR 72 and CRJ1000, to over 18 inches on board the A330 and 777.
-Seat pitch is 30 inches on the ATR 72 and Bombardier CRJ1000 aircraft, 31–32 inches on the 737, 32–33 inches on board the 777, and 33–34 inches on board the A330.
+Seat configuration is 3-3 on the 737, 2-4-2 on the A330 as well as 3-3-3 on the 777.
+Seat widths range from 17 inches on board all 737, to over 18 inches on board the A330 and 777.
+Seat pitch is 31–32 inches on the 737, 32–33 inches on board the 777, and 33–34 inches on board the A330.

-Seat-back inflight entertainment is offered on all 737s (except PK-GEx series) and all A330s and 777s.
+Seat-back inflight entertainment is offered on all 737s (except some PK-GUx series) and all A330s and 777s.
 Except for four newest A330 aircraft (which feature an 11.1-inch touchscreen), every seat has a 9-inch seat-back touchscreen.

 Old cabins

 ESCort (Economy Sleeping Comfort)

-ESCort (Economy Sleeping Comfort) was Garuda's one of two newest onboard class service that was introduced in 2019 exclusively on its flights to and from London-Heathrow.
-On ESCort class, passengers can enjoy three whole economy class seats for themselves.
-The airline provided a mattress, pillow, and duvet cover along with business class meals and amenities for passengers traveling in this class.
-Passengers were allowed to lie down on the three-seats during the flight.
+ESCort (Economy Sleeping Comfort) was Garuda's one of two newest onboard class services that was introduced in 2019 exclusively on its flights to and from London-Heathrow.
+In ESCort class, passengers can enjoy three whole economy class seats for themselves.
+The airline provided a mattress, pillow, and duvet cover along with business class meals and amenities for passengers travelling in this class.
+Passengers were allowed to lie down on the three seats during the flight.

 Premium Economy

 Premium Economy was the second onboard class service that Garuda Indonesia introduced in 2019 as it marks its maiden flight from London Heathrow to Denpasar, Bali.
-The Premium Economy class gave traveling couples an extra empty seat in the regular economy class cabin.
+The Premium Economy class gave travelling couples an extra empty seat in the regular Economy class cabin.
 Passengers in Premium Economy can also enjoy a 40 kg checked baggage allowance along with a business class meal and amenity kit.